-- Frozen Carbon Dioxide, or CO2 - Does not melt into a liquid, but evaporates directly into a gaseous form, by sublimation. - Only at much higher pressures, will you find liquid Carbon Dioxide. - It is the gas that we exhale during breathing and the gas that plants use in photosynthesis. - Soda Water= Water + $CO_2$
+- Frozen carbon dioxide, also know as solid CO2. - Does not melt into a liquid, but evaporates directly into a gaseous form by sublimation. - Liquid carbon dioxide is only found at much higher pressures than exists in the Earth's atmosphere. - Carbon dioxide is the gas that we exhale during breathing and the gas that plants use in photosynthesis. - Soda Water= Water + CO_2